 If you were against President Obama's deficits and now you're for the Republican deficits, isn't that the very definition of hypocrisy?

-All right, that was Senator Ramp Paul on the Senate floor yesterday, apparently annoying a lot of his fellow senators, but standing up for the right thing, upon which, too, uh, I guess Bet Midler is hoping that uh some lunatic comes back into his house and starts beating on him again, which is a separate question.
+Upon which, too, I guess Pet Midler is hoping that some lunatic comes back into his house and starts beating on him again, which is a separate question.

-Uh, Senator Rand Paul from Kentucky joins us now.
+Senator Rand Paul from Kentucky joins us now, hour two, Sean Hannity show.

 How are you?